6 Best JSON Editor Libraries for Angular in 2026 (Components & Tools)

 JSON Schema Validation in Monaco

 Monaco's real power for JSON editing comes from schema validation.
-You can register a JSON Schema and Monaco will validate the editor contents in real time, providing autocomplete suggestions based on the schema:
+Once you register a JSON Schema, Monaco can validate editor contents in real time and provide autocomplete suggestions based on that schema:

 import * as monaco from 'monaco-editor';